startinggravity/Drupal-8-Theme/README.md

 0. `mv drupal8_theme.info.yml your_theme.info.yml`

 0. Edit your_theme.info.yml to reflect your theme's name and other details.
-See https://www.drupal.org/node/2349827.
+Make sure you change the path under "# Locate files" to reflect your theme directory's name.
+See also https://www.drupal.org/node/2349827.

 0. `mv drupal8_theme.theme your_theme.theme`